 Todd Brusko, Ph.D.

-Todd Brusko, and the entire team of type 1 diabetes researchers at the University of Florida are dedicated to the development of safe and effective therapies to prevent and reverse type 1 diabetes.
-Dr. Brusko’s laboratory works in close collaboration with Drs.
-Michael Haller and Desmond Schatz to conduct mechanistic studies in ongoing clinical trials, as well as to generate novel avenues for therapeutic intervention.
+Dr. Brusko and his staff of diabetes researchers at the University of Florida are dedicated to the development of safe and effective therapies to prevent and reverse type 1 diabetes.
+His laboratory works in close collaboration with Michael Haller, M.D. and Desmond Schatz, M.D. to conduct mechanistic studies in ongoing clinical trials and generate novel avenues for therapeutic intervention.

 This is a private area for use by Brusko Lab employees only.
 Send access requests using the e-mail utility below: Brusko Lab Intranet.